Unclonable Encryption in the Haar Random Oracle Model: Introduction

 \end{enumerate}

 We then look at the purification of this process, where we begin with the state

 stored in an ancilla register, and then apply $V^{S_2}$ controlled on this register.

-It turns out that as long as only polynomially many queries are made, the state stored in this ancilla register will always be \james{approximately?} determined by the register containing $D_1$.
-In particular, the internal state of the oracle will always be \james{close to?} a mixture of superpositions of states of the form though proving this fact turns out to require several non-trivial manipulations.
+It turns out that as long as only polynomially many queries are made, the state stored in this ancilla register will always be approximately determined by the register containing $D_1$.
+In particular, the internal state of the oracle will always be close to a mixture of superpositions of states of the form

+Here, $S_1\cup \Ima(D_1)$ represents the strings the adversary is able to find in $S_2$.
+In particular, these are the strings which are either contained in $S_1$, or returned to the adversary from queries on strings it already knew were in $S_2$ (and thus are stored in $D_1$).

+Simple algebra shows that applying the purified $V^{S_2}$ oracle to a state of this form will result in a superposition of states of this form.
+When $x\notin \Ima(D_1)\cup S_1$, this process results in some negligible error corresponding to the event that $x$ happens to lie in $S_2$.
+The fact that the same holds for inverse, transpose, and conjugate queries follows from a direct combinatorial bound.

 Thus, since the $S_2$ register is always determined information-theoretically by the $D_1$ register, we can delete it with no consequences.
-Doing so properly will show that query access to $U_1U_2$ as determined by the process above is indistinguishable from query access to $V^*$ defined by \begin{enumerate} \item On input $\ket{x}\ket{D_1}\ket{D_2}$ for $x\in Im(D_1)\cup S_1$,
+Doing so properly will show that query access to $U_1U_2$ as determined by the process above is indistinguishable from query access to $\widetilde{V}$ defined by \begin{enumerate} \item On input $\ket{x}\ket{D_1}\ket{D_2}$ for $x\in \Ima(D_1)\cup S_1$,

-\item On input $\ket{x}\ket{D_1}\ket{D_2}$ for $x\notin Im(D_1)\cup S_1$,
+\item On input $\ket{x}\ket{D_1}\ket{D_2}$ for $x\notin \Ima(D_1)\cup S_1$,

 \end{enumerate}